 Food and Nutrition Service

 This survey is being conducted for the Food and Nutrition Service, U.S. Department of Agriculture as part of a study of the National School Lunch Program (NSLP) and School Breakfast Program (SBP) as well as other USDA food programs throughout the country.
-All responses will be treated in strict confidence; no names will be used in our reports and only aggregated results will be reported.
+All responses will be treated in strict confidence; no names will be used in our reports, and only aggregated results will be reported.
 Participation is completely voluntary.
 Choosing not to participate will not affect your employment or your district’s participation in school meal programs.

 Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden to: U.S. Department of Agriculture, Food and Nutrition Service, Office of Research and Analysis, Room 1014, Alexandria, VA 22302.
 (Do not return the completed form to this address.)